Why Are Family Traditions Important?

 Speaking of which, many families have strong deer camp traditions that have continued for generations after they started.
 Usually, they consist of getting extended family members together each hunting season to camp out in tents, trailers, ice houses, or shacks.
 Old relations recall details of past hunts, catch up on life, and make plans for the next day’s hunting activities around a fire.
 And sure, maybe a tall tale is occasionally told.
 Traditions like this start with simply inviting everyone out during the hunting season to enjoy some family time.
 It doesn’t take much effort, but they will quickly become one of the longest-lasting and most treasured family memories you’ll have.

 Also, spending time together hunting means that all parties get a break from today’s technology.
 Whether we’re referring to our cell phones, work emails, video games, or social media, we all need to unplug once in a while to reduce mental stress and reconnect with nature.
 There’s no better way to do that than watching the sun come up and hearing the forest come alive within a blind or tree stand with your family nearby.
-That being said, there are a lot of technological advances that have helped the hunting community tremendously, with scent-eliminating Scent Crusher products, trail cameras, and advanced Nikon optics to name a few.
+That being said, there are a lot of technological advances that have helped the hunting community tremendously, with scent-eliminating scent slammer products, stealth cams, and advanced vanguard optics to name a few.
 The difference is that these items are being used as part of the overall hunting approach and not to just mindlessly scroll through the latest updates from long-lost high school classmates.
 When you’re in the woods with the family, especially teenage children, make it a point to lead by example.
 Focus on teaching a new tracking skill instead of checking for messages on your phone.

 Additionally, the hunting tradition is so critical for us to carry on to the next generation because hunter recruitment and retention are serious issues in today’s world.
 The simple fact is that hunters are some of the world’s best conservationists, spending millions of dollars each year to support wildlife management and habitat conservation work.
 As the traditional hunting crowd ages, there’s a noticeable lack of younger hunters to fill this void.
 With fewer hunters buying licenses and specific wildlife stamps/initiatives, there will be fewer dollars to spend on keeping our wildlife populations healthy and balanced.
 That means our great American tradition could slowly disappear.
 By getting children involved at a young age and taking your family hunting as often as possible, you can teach them about the critical function they could serve to help continue the tradition.